Hawaii Department of Law Enforcement

-The Hawaii Department of Law Enforcement (DLE) is a department within the executive branch of the government of the U.S. state of Hawaii.
+The Hawaii Department of Law Enforcement (DLE; Hawaiʻi Ka ʻOihana Hoʻokō Kānāwai) is a department within the executive branch of the government of the U.S. state of Hawaii.
 The department, which commenced operations on January 1, 2024, was created to merge several previously separate law enforcement functions among the Department of the Attorney General, Department of Transportation, and Department of Public Safety into a single department to improve efficiency.

 Organization

 The Department of Law Enforcement has the following divisions: Administration, Law Enforcement, Office of Homeland Security, Office of the Inspector General, and CALEA Office.

 Administration Division

 The Administration Division provides administrative and support services to the department, including fiscal management, human resources, and information technology.

 Law Enforcement Division

 The Law Enforcement Division provides law enforcement and investigative services to the State of Hawaii.

 Narcotics Enforcement Division

 The Narcotics Enforcement Division enforces laws and regulations and investigates criminal activity relating to controlled substances, medical marijuana, and prescription drug diversion.
 It also provides training on the aforementioned matters to law enforcement partners and healthcare professionals.